-What is Floor Area Ratio in Commercial Real Estate?
+What Is a Floor Area Ratio in Commercial Real Estate?

-Floor area ratio, or FAR, is the ratio between a building's floor area and the size of the land on which the property is located.
-The larger a property's FAR ratio, the higher density the project has.
+Floor area ratio, or FAR, is the ratio between a building's size and the land on which the property is located.
+The larger a property's floor area ratio, the higher the project density.
 FAR is often limited by zoning laws, so it's important for investors and developers looking to build a new project to check out local FAR limits early on in the planning process.
-While FAR can apply equally to all types of structures, it's typically most relevant in multistory apartment, office, and hotel projects.
+While FAR can apply equally to all types of structures, it's typically most relevant in multi-story apartment, hotel, and office projects.

 Floor Area Ratio and Land Value

-In general, when purchasing a lot for a commercial development, the land will be more expensive if the area is zoned for a higher floor area ratio.
-However, that's not always the case; in some situations, high FAR leads to high density construction projects nearby, which can obstruct views from the property in question, leading to a reduction in property value.
+When purchasing a lot for a commercial development, land will generally be more expensive if the area is zoned for a higher floor area ratio.
+However, this is not always the case.
+In some situations, high FARs lead to high-density construction projects nearby, which can obstruct views from the property in question, leading to a reduction in property value.